This is a bit of a story – longer than your normal Internet consumable. Bookmark and come back when you have the time (you’ve been warned).

 Status – currently awaiting boards from the prototype manufacturer.
 Still trying to figure out how to 2 side surface mount when they arrive.
 Ordering surface mount parts once boards have a shipping date.
 Also will order a solder stencil once boards have a shipping date.
 Boards have 2oz copper (more than 1oz) to manage the current better (I hope – no idea).

 When they arrive I’ll run a load (lots of current) through a board until it fails.
 Probably the best way to test the limit.
 I hope for some spectacular flames or something worth reporting on.

-Lastly once everything works check out etc, I need to figure out how to mount these on fence posts in a weather resistant manner.
-Epoxy, silicon, hydrophobic coating – no idea there yet.
+Lastly, once everything works check out etc, I need to figure out how to mount these on fence posts in a weather resistant manner.
+Epoxy, silicone, hydrophobic coating – no idea there yet.
 Proper defusing of the LED light is also to be considered.
-Currently I’ve found translucent white water bottle caps to be very practical – they may get incorporated into the final design.
+Currently, I’ve found translucent white water bottle caps to be very practical – they may get incorporated into the final design.